How to Use a Sketchbook with Your Students or as an Artist!

 • Select the Right Sketchbook:

 • Choose a sketchbook that suits your preferences in terms of paper quality, size, and binding.
-Some artists prefer sketchbooks with thicker paper for watercolors or mixed media, while others prefer a more portable size for quick sketches on the go.
+Some artists prefer sketchbooks with thicker paper for watercolours or mixed media, while others prefer a more portable size for quick sketches on the go.

 • Carry it Everywhere: